Table of Contents

 How to create UTM codes in Google Analytics

-Follow these steps to set up your tracking UTM codes in Google Analytics:
+Follow these steps to set up your tracking Urchin tracking module (UTM) codes in Google Analytics:

 - Go to the Google URL creator